Arkharavia

-Arkharavia (meaning "Arkhara road") is a dubious genus of somphospondylan sauropod, but at least some of the remains probably belong to a hadrosaurid.
-It lived in what is now Russia, during the Late Cretaceous.
-It was described in 2010 by Alifanov and Bolotsky.
-The type species is A. heterocoelica.
+Arkharavia (meaning "Arkhara road") is a dubious genus of somphospondylan sauropod, although at least some of its remains probably belong to a hadrosaurid.
+It was discovered in the Udurchukan Formation in Russia and lived during the Late Cretaceous.
+It was described in 2010 by Alifanov and Bolotsky as the type species A. heterocoelica.

 Description

 The holotype material consists of a single anterior caudal vertebra.
 Also, a tooth and a few proximal tail vertebrae (from near the base of the tail) were originally described as belonging to this species, but these probably belong to an indeterminate hadrosaur.
 The vertebrae are unusual in being weakly heterocoelous, which means that the centrum or body of a vertebra has saddle-shaped surfaces where it meets the vertebrae in front or behind it.

 Classification

 Arkharavia was originally classified as a titanosauriform sauropod, thought to be related to Chubutisaurus, a sauropod from the Cretaceous of Argentina.
 However, further study showed that the referred vertebra in fact belonged to a hadrosaurid.
 The holotype vertebra is currently considered an indeterminate somphospondylan.